lucasnbsb/Data-Structures-and-Algorithms/README.md

     - pop the heap k times
 ### 416. Partition Equal Subset Sum
     - Knapsack 0/1 for half the value of the sum.

+### 516. Longest Palindromic Subsequence
+    - 2D dp. dp[l][r] is the longest palindromic subsequence from l to r
+    - draw it out
+    - if l = r then 1
+    - if the positions match the length is 2 + the length of the inner subsequence
+    - if they are not dp is equal the max of each subsequence reducing from the left or right
+    - iterate backwards through the rows.

 ### 547. Number of Provinces
     - Run union find.
     - after the union, if a union has been performed you can decrement a counter starting at the number of cities
 ### 567. Permutation in String
     - count into a dictionary the letters of s1
     - slide a window of size (len(s1)-1) on s2 putting into a dictionary and check for equality of values in the dict.

+### 647. Palindromic Substrings
+    - run a two pointers scan for every position (l and r at i)
+    - accounting for odd lengths and even lengths (l = i, r = i+1)

 ### 739. Daily Temperatures
     - monotone decreasing stack
     - start output with all 0s